Society of the Sacred Advent: Current life and work

 The Society has two schools located in Brisbane, Australia - St Margaret's and St Aidan's; both are for girls only.
 Although the Sisters are no longer involved in the day-to-day running of the schools, they and the Vowed Members remain active on each of the School Councils and the Schools Trust.
 The Sisters also conduct regular quiet days and retreats which are open to members of the public.
 Attendees can enjoy a day of quiet prayer in the Sister's Chapel and the beautiful gardens surrounding Community House.
 A traditional labyrinth is also available for use.
-Details for quiet days and retreats may be found in on the Society's website.
+Details for quiet days and retreats may be found on the Society's website.

 In 2022, the Society celebrated 130 years of presence and ministry in Queensland.
 In 2023 the Society welcomed its first two Vowed Members into the Order in a service of profession in the historic SSA Chapel in Albion.
 The Society still owns St Margaret's and St Aidan's schools in Brisbane, through the SSA Schools Trust Pty Ltd. Other schools established by the order are now managed by the relevant Anglican diocese.